Part of my ‘regular’ eating regime is to include lean protein with at least two of my meals. So I eat a lot of skinless chicken breast.

 I cooked four breasts so that I could have leftovers to add to my salad or sandwich for lunch the next day.

 Place your butterflied and flattened breast into a shallow dish and squeeze over the juice of half a lemon.
-Coat them fairly generously with peri peri sauce.
+Coat them fairly generously with about half a cup of peri peri sauce.
 I love the Ruys Babalas chilli which I buy in Joburg, but any peri peri chilli sauce would work well.
-Nando’s peri peri sauce would be fantastic too.
+Woolworths peri peri and Nando’s work well too.

 Baste the breasts in the lemon juice and sauce for a while.
 If you remember to do this a few hours before, even better.